ankondeyani/RPG-Game--Ankon-Repeller/README.md

 ---

 Have fun playing the game!
-If you want to build this game, head to [freeCodeCamp](https://www.freecodecamp.org), finish the [Responsive Website Design Certification](https://www.freecodecamp.org/learn/2022/responsive-web-design/) and start JavaScript Algorithms and Data Structures Certification (Beta).
+If you want to build this game, head to <a href="https://www.freecodecamp.org" target="_blank">freeCodeCamp</a>, finish the <a href="https://www.freecodecamp.org/learn/2022/responsive-web-design/" target="_blank">Responsive Website Design Certification</a> and start JavaScript Algorithms and Data Structures Certification (Beta).